cvalencia1991/carro-de-compras/README.md

 ### Key Features <a name="key-features"></a>

 - **When an Item is added to the Car, The system must update the item, but if reduce the item to 0, must delete the item in the car shop**
-- **The user can create the user name and can asses using registration and session access cookie**
+- **The user can create the user name and can asses using registration and barer token**
 - **the stock must have control of each one units, make no access adding new items when the cart doesn't have stock**
 - **we have two types of items: events and products, the two types must be specific but the attributes must have price, name, thumbnail and description**
 - **make documetation using rswag and Implement Testing**